Electoral district of Drummoyne: History

 Drummoyne was created in 1913.
 With the introduction of proportional representation, it was absorbed into the multi-member electorate of Ryde, but recreated in 1927.
 For much of the early 1900s, it was a marginal seat.
 Between the 1960s and 2000s, Drummoyne was a -leaning seat.
-Currently, the electoral district is represented by Independent John Sidoti, formerly of the Liberal Party.
+Currently, the electoral district is represented by Liberal politician Stephanie Di Pasqua.

 Notably, the electorate was the scene of future Liberal Prime Minister John Howard's first run for parliament, in 1968.